-Example of a Loan Disbursed to a Business Affected by COVID-19

-Company A operates a Japanese-style restaurant in Yamaguchi Prefecture.
-The number of restaurant customers declined due to effects from the COVID-19 pandemic.
+Example of a Loan Disbursed to a Business Affected by COVID-19 Company A operates a Japanese-style restaurant in Yamaguchi Prefecture.
+The number of customers declined due to effects of the COVID-19 pandemic.
 In addition, the restaurant reduced its business hours in accordance with requests from the national and prefectural governments.
 As the pandemic spread and sales revenues declined, the business implemented measures to prevent infection of customers and employees, such as disinfecting and thoroughly ventilating the restaurant and placing seats to avoid crowding.
 As a result of these measures, the restaurant was certified as the first COVID-19 Countermeasures Declaration Restaurant by the Prefecture.
-In addition, due to the temporary closure of schools, the business started selling special lunch boxes for children in after-school clubs who were facing food shortages and also work to provide meals for families and children impacted by the pandemic.

-JFC-Micro provided a loan of operating funds needed because of the decline in sales revenues so that the business could pay personnel expenses and various other expenses.
+In addition, due to the temporary closure of schools, the business started selling lunch boxes for children in after-school clubs who were facing food shortages and also work to provide meals for families and children impacted by the pandemic.
+JFC-Micro provided a loan of operating funds needed because of the decline in sales revenues so that the business could pay various other expenses including personnel expenses.

-COVID-19 Hybrid Subordinated Loan Program

-Under an economic environment that was greatly affected by the COVID-19 pandemic, we handled COVID-19 Hybrid Subordinated Loan Program, which provides funds for reinforcing financial foundations, for companies that plan to develop and maintain business with support from related organizations.
+COVID-19 Hybrid Subordinated Loan Program Under an economic environment that was greatly affected by the COVID-19 pandemic, we handled COVID-19 Hybrid Subordinated Loan Program, which provides funds for reinforcing financial foundations, for companies that plan to develop and maintain business with support from related organizations.
 Through the active use of COVID-19 Hybrid Subordinated Loan Program, we support the continuation or revitalization of business by micro/small businesses and support the transformation of business formats for during and after the COVID-19 pandemic.

-Overview of COVID-19 Hybrid Subordinated Loan Program

-(1) Certain term lump-sum repayment The loans are repayable in a lump sum upon maturity, and only interest is paid until maturity, and consequently, the burdens of monthly principal repayments are lower.
-(2) Fixed interest rates according to business performance The interest rate can be lowered during times of slumping business performance such as during the economic downturn caused by the COVID-19 pandemic.
-(3) Subordinated In the event of bankruptcy, the priority of repayment of borrowings from Capital Subordinated Loans is subordinated to other liabilities.

-Example of Financing Using a COVID-19 Hybrid Subordinated Loan Program: Support for New Initiatives

-Company B is a business that develops and manufactures simulated organs for surgical training of medical professionals.
+Overview of COVID-19 Hybrid Subordinated Loan Program - (1) The loans are repayable in a lump-sum upon maturity, and only interest is paid until maturity, and consequently, the burdens of monthly principal repayments are lower. - (2) The interest rate can be lowered during times of slumping business performance such as during the economic downturn caused by the COVID-19 pandemic. - (3) The loan itself can be treated as owned capital for the purpose of asset audits by financial institutions.
+Example of Financing Using a COVID-19 Hybrid Subordinated Loan Program: Support for New Initiatives Company B is a business that develops and manufactures simulated organs for surgical training of medical professionals.
 Unlike the animal organs that were used in the past, the company uses konnyaku, a paste made from the starch of the konnyaku plant, as a raw material, which has the advantages of low environmental impact and low cost.
 In addition, the quality of the products is comparable to that of real organs, and these products are expected to contribute to the reduction of medical and surgical errors through surgical training using them.
 Sales activities were restricted due to COVID-19, but the company planned a new initiative to install a new system that makes possible online training.
 Based on this business plan, the project was provided operating funds through a COVID-19 Hybrid Subordinated Loan Program in order to stabilize cash flow and provide a financial base for upfront expenses.